infusion/udf_infusion/README.md

 make test_prepare
 ```

-This may take a while as sample data are generated and imported.
+This may take a while as sample data is generated and imported.
 Database `udf_infusion_test` is created and populated with generated data.

 Run tests with: